ibm-js/ibm-js.github.io/_posts/2014-11-07-customelement-event.md

 }
 ```

-Depending on the indeterminate timing that custom elements are downloade and registered, and `my-ui-element.attachedCallback()` might try to access the `a-data-store-element` before it has actually been upgraded to a custom element.
+Depending on the indeterminate timing that custom elements are downloaded and registered, and `my-ui-element.attachedCallback()` might try to access the `a-data-store-element` before it has actually been upgraded to a custom element.
 For this reason the store element might not be "ready" to be used leading to incorrect setup of `my-ui-element`.

 For this reason it would be useful to be notified when an element has really been created (and attached) as an actual custom element so that other elements can react to this.